 That winning or losing is secondary to your overall enjoyment of the games and Club Membership.

-"It's better to win a friend than it is to win a battle." - General John Dragan
+"It's better to win a friend than it is to win a battle." - Club Member John Dragan

 The Club supports and encourages, but does not require, a roleplaying aspect to our Club.
-Our Members all have military ranks and may sign their names accordingly in "official" communications.
-Members are asked to join either the Union or Confederate ranks when they enter the Club.
+Our Members all have "military ranks" and may sign their names accordingly in "official" communications.
+All Members are asked to join either the Union or Confederate ranks when they enter the Club.
 The two sides operate in different manners and styles, just as the actual armies did during the War, but all under the umbrella and rules of the ACWGC.
 We have appointed Army leaders, Corps and Division commanders, as well as elected Club officials to oversee the numerous aspects of the Club and its Members.

-The games we currently play are the Civil War Battles series by John Tiller Software (JTS), John Tiller's Battleground Civil War by Talonsoft/Matrix Games and HPS Simulations American Civil War Series designed by John Tiller, the latter is the same as the JTS Civil War Battles series, but are the original game releases.
+The games we currently play are the Civil War Battles series by Wargame Design Studios (WDS), John Tiller's Battleground Civil War by Talonsoft/Matrix Games and HPS Simulations American Civil War Series designed by John Tiller, the latter is the same as the WDS Civil War Battles series, but are the original game releases.
 We also support the games Forge of Freedom (FoF), Gary Grigsby's War Between the States (WBTS) by Matrix Games and American Civil War I & Civil War II by AGEOD/Matrix Games.
 Club Members may game as much or as little as they like.
 Some members keep a dozen or more games going at all times while others simply play when they have the time and may go weeks or months between games based on real life circumstances (you may interpret that to read “when the job, spouse, or kids allows us time to play”).

 While there are great real-time strategy games out there to play we believe that the traditional turn-based games offer a greater overall challenge to the players.
 They also work perfectly with email to allow members to game at their own pace.